All Episodes

 Democrats are already making that tough enough as it is.

-And we've got young men and women who have volunteered to join the armed forces putting their lives on the line, and we got somebody back here in the uh safe confines of the most private club in the world, the most exclusive, the U.S. Senate, having games and playing toys here with all these leaks and so forth.
+And we've got somebody back here in the safe confines of the most private club in the world, the most exclusive, the U.S. Senate, having games and playing toys here with all these leaks and so forth.

-I there's no question to me what's more important here, and that's this particular leak.
+There's no question to me what's more important here, and that's this particular leak.

-Last night on CNN, he talked to Senator Pat Leakey Leahy.
+So now on the Situation Room with Wolf Oblitzer last night on CNN, he talked to Senator Pat Leakey Leahy.

-Senator DePenz.
+Senator Depends.

 I would think it would be a lot better to say, what in heaven's name are we doing running secret prisons in the former Soviet Union?

-Why uh was the administration allowing this, and how are we going to repair America's image with the rest of the world?
+And how are we going to repair America's image with the rest of the world?

 Well, simple, elect you guys.

-They don't they don't want to investigate themselves, folks.
+They don't want to investigate themselves, folks.

-They'll be glad to indict scooter Libya, they'll be glad to, you know, they get to sit around.
+They'll be glad to, you know, they get to sit around.

 It goes back to the same old thing.